 The parent has EUR debt which is converted to Australian dollars using cross currency interest rate swaps.

 As a result of operations in New Zealand, the Group’s balance sheet can be affected by movements in the AUD/NZD exchange rate.
 The Group mitigates the effect of its structural currency exposure by borrowing in NZD in New Zealand.

 The Group’s exposure to the risk of changes in market interest rates relates primarily to the Group’s debt obligations with a floating interest rate.
 The Group’s policy is to limit the Group’s exposure to adverse fluctuations in interest rates which could erode Group profitability and adversely affect shareholder value.

 To manage the interest rate exposure, the Group generally enters into interest rate swaps or issues fixed rate debt.
 An interest rate swap is an agreement to exchange, at specified intervals, the difference between fixed and variable rate interest amounts calculated by reference to an agreed-upon notional principal amount.
 These swaps are designated to hedge interest costs associated with underlying debt obligations.

-Although Wesfarmers has issued USD and Euro bonds, cross currency swaps are in place to mitigate any risk related to to US or European interest rates.
+Although Wesfarmers has issued Euro bonds, cross currency swaps are in place to mitigate any risk related to European interest rates.
 These cross currency swaps ensure that the effective interest rate to Wesfarmers is referenced to Australian interest rates.